momimomo/tabula-sapiens-3d-viewer/README.md

 ### Installation Prerequisites

 The backend infrastructure utilizes Docker to containerize both a Flask application and a PostgreSQL database, ensuring consistent, isolated development environments.
-While the frontend build process occurs outside Docker, it operates within a docker-compose environment for integration.
+Use docker-compose for local development.

 ### Data Processing